singhrajveervns-gif/Clinical_Trial_Success_Prediction/README.md

 with predicted success/failure, with global summary/dependence plots and three local explanations (high-confidence success, high-confidence failure risk, and a borderline case).
 Findings were explicitly checked against earlier EDA hypotheses, with any contradictions documented rather than smoothed over.
+The same `TreeExplainer` logic powers the live per-trial explanation in the Streamlit app below.

 <p align="center">
   <img src="screenshots/09_shap_summary.png" width="800" loading="lazy">